hanimtuba/K-ble-Bul---islamic-hub--Privacy-Policy/README.md

 Contact Us
 If you have any questions regarding privacy while using the Application, or have questions about the practices, please contact the Service Provider via email at info@hanimtubaasoft.com.
+NSLocationAlwaysAndWhenInUseUsageDescription:
+Description: "This app requires location access to accurately calculate prayer times and provide you with the direction to the Qibla both in the foreground and background."
+Purpose: "This ensures that you always receive accurate information regardless of the app's state."
+NSLocationAlwaysUsageDescription:
+Description: "This app needs your location at all times to accurately calculate prayer times and show you the direction to the Qibla."
+Purpose: "This allows the app to provide consistent guidance even when it is running in the background."
+NSLocationWhenInUseUsageDescription:
+Description: "This app uses your location only when the app is active to calculate prayer times and show you the direction to the Qibla."
+Purpose: "This ensures that you have accurate direction and time information only while you are using the app."
+NSMotionUsageDescription:
+Description: "This app requires motion data to accurately determine the direction of the Qibla.
+This enhances the compass accuracy and provides you with the most accurate direction."
+Purpose: "Using motion data, the app can correct for any movements or orientation changes."
+NSLocationTemporaryUsageDescriptionDictionary:
+Description (PreciseLocationUsageDescription): "This app temporarily accesses your precise location to determine the exact direction of the Qibla and to show you the nearest mosques and prayer facilities."
+Purpose: "This feature ensures that you are directed to the nearest and most convenient prayer locations."